- Please select a sea basin

 - Outermost Regions

-As a follow-up to the event, a scoping mission (feasibility study) has been launched in 2014 to assess the state of maritime affairs in the coastal countries and suggest draft architecture of an IMP cooperation project in the sea basin.
+Meanwhile, a scoping mission (feasibility study) is carried out to assess the state of maritime affairs in the coastal countries and suggest draft architecture of a cooperation project in the sea basin to raise awareness about integrated maritime policy and build up capacities of public actors.
 The mission will deliver its results in the first half of 2015.

 The Black Sea Synergy launched by the EU is an initiative for regional cooperation with and between the countries surrounding the Black Sea.
 It was designed as a flexible framework to ensure greater coherence and policy guidance while also inviting a more integrated approach.
 In 2015 together with the European External Action Service, the European Commission issued a Joint Staff Working Document [531 KB] All available translations. on the Implementation of the Black Sea Synergy during the period 2009 to 2014.
 It offers a snapshot progress in the main fields of cooperation in the Black Sea region with IMP being one of them.